xs4free/hugo-travello-theme/README.md

 - [ ] Remove https://www.google.com/recaptcha/api.js from List.html scriptblock (only needed for single.html)
 - [ ] Add Gulp + Webpack using [Victor Hugo][8] (alsof checkout deployment to Netlify)
 - [ ] Add minimal config.toml settings to readme
+- [ ] When multiple posts on the home-page contain a gallery, only shown images from one post in PhotoSwipe after clicking on a image
 - [ ] Implement [Facebook rectangular gallery style][16] image gallery
 - [ ] Add Disqus comments
 - [x] ~~Add post banner~~